limingxi/stringTolong/README.txt

 	input.
 And this program can handle the "+" or "-" at the beginning of input.
 However, any other charactors will make the input an invalid input
-5. If you just want to see my source code of the function, please go to stringToLong.h and check the stringToLong() function.
-6. One flaw of this function is: even if the input is invalid, the function will still return 0.